nurkiewicz/patromierz/docs/profiles/a/aPieceofPaper.md

 ---
-title: a Piece of Paper | Patromierz - statystyki Patronite.pl
+title: a Piece of Paper | Patromierz

 permalink: /aPieceofPaper
 ---